 When people feel very anxious

-When people are drinking alcohol or taking recreational or illicit drugs
+When people are drinking alcohol or taking illicit drugs

-People with depression are more likely to abuse alcohol or other recreational drugs in an attempt to help them sleep or feel less anxious.
-However, depression causes alcoholism and drug abuse less often than was once thought.
+People with depression are more likely to use alcohol or illicit drugs in an attempt to help them sleep or feel less anxious.
+However, depression leads to alcohol use disorder Alcohol Use Alcohol (ethanol) is a depressant (it slows down brain and nervous system functioning).
+Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma,... read more or other substance use disorders Illicit Drugs and Intoxicants less often than was once thought.

 People are also more likely to smoke heavily and to neglect their health.
-Thus, the risk of developing or worsening other disorders, such as chronic obstructive pulmonary disease, is increased.
+Thus, the risk of developing or worsening other disorders, such as chronic obstructive pulmonary disease Chronic Obstructive Pulmonary Disease (COPD) Chronic obstructive pulmonary disease is persistent narrowing (blocking, or obstruction) of the airways occurring with emphysema, chronic obstructive bronchitis, or both disorders.
+Cigarette... read more , is increased.

 Depression may reduce the immune system's ability to respond to foreign or dangerous invaders, such as microorganisms or cancer cells.
 As a result, people with depression may be more likely to get infections.